grafana/google-sheets-datasource/src/docs/configuration.md

 To generate an API Key, follow the steps in the Google Sheets data source configuration page.

-If you want to know how share a file or folder, read about that in the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).
+If you want to know how to share a file or folder, read about that in the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).

 ## Google JWT File